humanlayer/humanlayer/docs/readme.md

 ### Approvals

-FunctionLayer provides a set of decorators that can be used to add approval requirements to specific functions.
+HumanLayer provides a set of decorators that can be used to add approval requirements to specific functions.

 ```python
 @hl.require_approval()